 Walt Disney Studios Paris Rides for Toddlers

-- Flying Carpets over Agrabah
+Flying Carpets over Agrabah

 This ride is very similar to Dumbo and Orbitron in the main park but this time you ride a carpet.
 There are two seats in the front and two in the back.
 One set of seats control the height while the other controls the tilt of the carpet.

-- Slinky Dog Zig Zag Spin
+Slinky Dog Zig Zag Spin

 Another of my toddlers favourite rides at Walt Disney Studios Paris.
 You can sit three abreast as slinky dog chases his own tail over a bumpy circular track.
 This is one of the best Disneyland Paris rides for 2 year olds.

-In this ride you can sit three abreast with your toddler and you are shrunk down to the size of a rat and follow Remy on his tour through the kitchen as you are chased and sprayed with water.
+In this ride you can sit three abreast with your toddler and you are shrunk down to the size of a rat and follow Remy on his tour through the kitchen as you are chased and sprayed with water on this ride.
 It is a really lovely ride but if you get motion sickness it is one to avoid.

-- Cars Quatre Roues Rallye
+Cars Quatre Roues Rallye

 A must for any Cars fan.
 Unfortunately this was closed during our stay and is in 2019 but we hope torrid on our next visit.
 ON this ride you will jump into your favourite vehicle and speed road the track.

-- Toy Story Parachute Drop
+Toy Story Parachute Drop

 If your toddler is over 81cm then there are free to go on this Toy Story soldiers themed ride.
 In this ride you learn to parachute with the toy soldiers.
 If your toddlers don’t like heights this would be one to avoid.
 I would say this is probably one of the better Disneyland Paris rides for 3 year olds than two year olds.

-What Else is there at Disneyland Paris for Toddlers
+Sample Disneyland Paris Itinerary for Toddlers

 Is Disneyland Paris good for toddlers?